-Sticking Weed in Your Vagina Can Help Your Period Cramps
+I Tried Putting a Weed Product in My Vagina to Help with Period Cramps

 This week, the notorious "weed lube" manufacturer Foria debuted a new product: Foria Relief, a vaginal suppository designed to ease menstrual cramps.
 We tried it to see if it works.

 Illustration by Nicole Ginelli

 Whenever I get cramps, I complain.
 Whenever my husband asks me what a period cramp feels like, I give the same answer: "For about 20 seconds, it seems like two hands are ringing out your uterus as you would a wet washcloth," I say.
 "Like they are really trying to get all the water out in one go.
 Then, it stops for 15 seconds.
 That's awesome, but then it starts up again.
 This goes on for hours."

 "I imagine this is our version of being kicked in the balls.
 Except getting kicked in the balls is like a nasty sucker punch that is short and harsh, whereas period cramps are a drawn-out, annoying pain, like a mix between water torture and a tattoo on your pelvic bone."

 Most women will go through period cramping at some point in their lives, some worse than others.
 We all have that one friend who can't even move when she has her period—she's texting anyone who recently had dental surgery in hopes of something stronger than Midol.
 I never suffered from painful periods until I had my IUD inserted a few years back, and I accept the two-to-three days of intense cramping as a trade-off for the ease of that particular method of contraception.
 The way I see it, period cramps are part of the deal when your body is a human incubator.